-5) I always prefer to store the virtual hard disk file as single.
-Before completing the setup and powering on the VM, click Customize Hardware button.
+5) I always prefer to store the virtual hard disk as a single file.
+Before completing the setup and powering on the VM, click the Customize Hardware button.

 6) Set enough processor cores and memory for the VM.
 I configured 4 processor cores and 4GB of RAM.